Umbilical Hernia Surgery

 Since an Umbilical hernia will not get better or go away on its own, it is often recommended to have surgery.

 The watch and wait approach may only be recommended if the hernia is very small and not causing any symptoms.
+If it is enlarging or uncomfortable or painful, repair should be considered.

 "Dr Yunis has already done a repair for me with an excellent outcome.
 He and his staff are attentive and considerate of the whole patient and their needs.
 He is very helpful in achieving a proper diagnosis more than just whether you need a hernia operation"